knknkn1162/rails-custom-tutorial2/README.md

 ---

+Q. how to test private method in controller?
+Currently, I tested along with before_filter.

+---

+Q. What kind of test should be checked?
+(Both normal and abnormal scenario?)

+---

 Q. how to deal with cookies in Helper module? (rspec guide shows that cookies should be used only in contoller spec, but railstutorial use it in helper module:( )

 ---